rbettini/webapp/README.md

 ## Starting the infrastructure provisioning

-- Download "Vagrantfile" file on your computer (https://github.com/rbettini/webapp/blob/master/vagrant/Vagrantfile)
+- Download the "Vagrantfile" file on your computer (https://github.com/rbettini/webapp/blob/master/vagrant/Vagrantfile)
 - Create a directory to run the vagrant and execute the command bellow in a CMD terminal (or Bash Linux):

   vagrant init